Birch Ade - (mid-cliff START)

 Oct 7, 2011

 This route is every bit of 5.9.
 Steep and stout.
-The crux is the first ten feet (a C4 is nice in the initial off-widthy bit); it sure was easier back in the 80s, when the tree was still there.
+The crux is the first ten feet (a C4 is nice in the initial off-widthy bit); it sure was easier back in the 80s, when the tree was still there (hence the name, referring to a birch tree).
 The hand jams above are wonderful, though.
 The undercling and finishing crack are much easier than the crux handcrack.
 Most of Acadia's classics were first done a long time ago, and some of the grades are very "Old School," so be prepared.
 (The second pitch of nearby Gunklandia, is a prime example of a 5.7 sandbag).